 - Description for users – the tooltip that appears when users hover over the sensitivity label,

-- Description for admins – the description available from the Microsoft 365 compliance center.
+- (Optional) Description for admins – the description available from the Microsoft Purview compliance portal.

 Now you can define the scope for the label.
 I’ll apply the label to files & emails only.